Origami Paper Vase

 step 16: Insert your finger into the opening and gently expand the sides until the vase is 3D.
 Use the crease made in step 3 to define the base of the vase.

-You will notice that the (white) outer flaps of the vase are not symmetrical - it is not a perfect triangle.
+You will notice that the (white) outer flaps of the vase are not symmetrical – it is not a perfect triangle (see blue vase below).
 One variation is to lift the flap a little and release the trapped paper underneath.
 This allows the outer flaps to be a perfect triangle.
-This variation allows the model to look more symmetrical but the flaps are less secure.
+This variation allows the model to look more symmetrical but the flaps are less secure (see green vase below).
 The choice is yours: aesthetics vs. functionality.